betaflight/betaflight/docs/Blackbox.md

 Enter `set blackbox_device=0` to switch to logging to a serial port (this is the default).

 You then need to let Cleanflight know which of [your serial ports][] you connected the OpenLog to.
 A 115200 baud port is required (such as `serial_port_1` on the Naze32, the two-pin Tx/Rx header in the center of the board).
+If you are using the Blackbox OpenLog firmware, a baud rate of 250000 may be used, which will allow 1:1 logging of frames even at faster looptimes.

 You can use the GUI to configure a port for the Blackbox feature on the Ports tab.
+The serial port used for Blackbox cannot be shared with any other function (e.g. GPS, telemetry) except the MSP protocol.
+If MSP is used on the same port as Blackbox, then MSP will be active when the board is disarmed, and Blackbox will be active when the board is armed.
+This will mean that you can't use the configurator GUI or any other function that requires MSP, such as an OSD or a Bluetooth wireless configuration app, while the board is armed.

+On the Naze32, the TX/RX pins on top of the board are connected to UART1, and are shared with the USB connector.
+Therefore, MSP must be enabled on UART1 in order to use the configuration GUI over USB.
+If Blackbox is connected to the pins on top of the Naze32, the configurator GUI will not work when the board is armed.

+On the Naze32, pins RC3 and RC4 on the side of the board are connected to UART2.
+If Blackbox is configured on UART2, MSP can still be used on UART1 when the board is armed, which means that the configuration GUI will continue to work simultanous with Blackbox logging.
+However, pins RC3 and RC4 are only available for use by UART2 if the receiver mode is _not_ PARALLEL_PWM.
+In other words, a PPM or Serial receiver must be used.
+If a PWM receiver is used, pins RC3 and RC4 are used for channel input from the receiver.
+Sharing UART1 between Blackbox and MSP is the only way to use Blackbox on a Naze32 with a PWM receiver.

+Boards other than the Naze32 may have more accessible hardware serial devices, in which case refer to their documentation to decide how to wire up the logger.
+The key criteria are:

+* Must be hardware serial device.
+Not SoftSerial.
+* Cannot be shared with any other function (GPS, telemetry) except MSP.
+* If MSP is used on the same UART, MSP will stop working when the board is armed.

 ### Onboard dataflash
 Enter `set blackbox_device=1` to switch to logging to an onboard dataflash chip, if your flight controller has one.